Ahmad-ARK/land-management-DeApp/README.md

 ## Author
 Ahmad Khalid
-Final Year Computer Science Student
+Computer Science Student
 University of Engineering and Technology

 ## License
 This project is licensed under the MIT License.

 ## ⭐️ Star this repo if you found it helpful.
-Good luck with your FYP submission!
+Good luck with your first block chain project

 ---